simonekranawetter/hello-real-world/100daysofcode.md

 The best ideas always happen when I'm sleeping.
 ThatNerd and maestoso had a little discussion about serverless and suddenly Nerd made a little test bot running on cloudflare and here we are.
 Hype!
 Other than that, slow day.

+## Day 28 (24th of June 2022)

+Here I am, having a genius idea for a teeny tiny bot, but omg,... the learning curve.
+But on the other hand I'm getting a lot better at setting up the basics for a discord bot, so that's something. ＼（〇_ｏ）／ Started doing the TS course on pluralsight, but it's simultaniously stuff I've already figured out and stuff I have no idea about, so I keep wanting to move faster.
+It's a struggle.
+But I am making a tiny bit of progress every day.